From Hopf-Lax formula to optimal weak transfer plan: Weak transport on the line

-Now we are in position to prove theorem \ref{The:main1}.
-We remark that the assumption of absolute continuity is unnecessary, but it allows to reduce a lot of regularity discussions.

-In dimension one, given two probability measures $\mu$ and $\nu$ absolutely continuous with respect to Lebesgue measure, the optimal transport mapping for transport problem is transporting mass from location $F_\mu^{-1}(x)$ to location $F_\nu^{-1}(x)$.
-This mapping is in fact the monotonous rearrangement $T$ from $\mu$ to $\nu$.
+In one dimension, given two probability measures $\mu$ and $\nu$ which are absolutely continuous with respect to Lebesgue measure, the optimal transport mapping for transport problem is transporting mass from location $F_\mu^{-1}(x)$ to location $F_\nu^{-1}(x)$.
+This mapping is in fact the monotone rearrangement $T$ from $\mu$ to $\nu$.
 We will play with the Kantorovich duality formula related to this mapping $T$ for the weak transport problem.